 They are hundreds of species of salvia that are grown in the ornamental garden, but just a few are used in cooking.

 One of the most classic uses of sage is in brown butter sauce.
-It also pairs well with heavier meat and game, cheeses, stuffing, and breads.
+It also pairs well with heavier meat and game, cheeses, stuffing, and bread.

 Dwarf Garden Sage (Sage Officinalis Minimum) is a good choice for growing indoors.
 It has a compact habit and will grow to about 10 inches high.

 Tips for Growing Sage Indoors

 Sage prefers full strong sun, so it will do best in a south-facing window.
 Sage is another short-lived perennial so it will need to be replaced every few years.

 Thyme is a classic culinary herb that is a must-have in the indoor kitchen herb garden.

 It is added to slow-cooked soups & stews, then removed before serving.
 Thyme goes nicely with meat, poultry, fish, and vegetables.
 It is extremely versatile becoming one of the most commonly used herbs in many kitchens.

 Thyme is by its nature is a compact growing herb, so almost any variety can be successfully grown indoors.
 English thyme & Lemon Thyme are two common varieties that are grown indoors.

 Tips for Growing Thyme Indoors